BetterMontreal/BetterMontreal.github.io/en/create.md

 - [submit new issues or comments on waffle](https://waffle.io/bettermtl/bettermtl.github.io)
 - [clone the bettermtl.github.io repository](https://github.com/bettermtl/bettermtl.github.io) locally to your machine and hack away at the code.

-Thank you for being an active contributor!
-The whole of Montreal appreciates your efforts :-)
+You are an active [contributor](https://github.com/bettermtl/bettermtl.github.io/graphs/contributors).

+Montrealers appreciate your help! :-)